lmoscoted/queue-web-api-server/README.md

-## About this project
+# About this project

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+This is an implementation of a priority queue web-api server (REST API), that can be used to add “jobs” on a queue.
+Each job consists of a job id, submitter’s id, processor’s id (if its being processed) and a command to execute.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).